radiantearth/stac-spec/catalog-spec/catalog-spec.md

 This Catalog specification primarily defines a structure for information to be discoverable.
 Any use that is publishing a set of related spatiotemporal assets is strongly recommended to also use the STAC Collection specification to provide additional information about the set of Items contained in a Catalog, in order to give contextual information to aid in discovery.
-Every STAC Collection is also a valid STAC Catalog.
+Every STAC Collection contains all the same fields as Catalog, though returns 'Collection' instead of 'Catalog' for the type field.

 ## Catalog fields